bcrowell/dorcas/README.md

 * It runs on Linux.
 I've made an effort to make it fairly portable, but actually porting it to Windows would require some effort, and is not something I would work on myself.

+## Dependencies:

+debian packages: ruby python3 r-cran-minpack.lm unicode libgd-perl ruby-zip python3-numpy python3-pil

+optional debian packages: imagemagick qpdf

+## Test-driving the software

+Install the dependencies listed above.
+Copy the file ocr.job out of the "sample" subdirectory and into the main directory.
+Do the command "./dorcas ocr.job".
+This will OCR the file sample/banquet.png.
+On my machine this takes 7 minutes.

 ## General description of how the software works

 The approach used by this software is called template matching.
 This is an old problem in computer science, with a variety of